maxproske/learn-supply-chain-security/README.md

 - Post-quantum signing requirements will likely amend SLSA & EO 14028 guidance by 2027.
 - Containers are just tarballs and json.
 You can compile images without Docker in some programming language.
 But if you were to build a Node.js app on your Macbook today, there may be some native C libraries that haven't been cross-compiled correctly.
 There are techniques but it's difficult.

-## Memes
+## Memes & Hard Truths

+- The US Government
 - Build systems running on unpatched Jenkins machines under desks
-- The US Government
+- Everything should be machine-readable
+- It only takes one mistake to sink a business.

 ## TODO